Falitokiniaina/ADproject/README.md

 # Usage – operating instructions

+$python guy.py

+(TODO)
 The usage of the generated executable files is the following one:
 OPTIONS:
-- h host	: Database server host (default: "yadi")
+- h host	: Database server host (default: "localhost")
 - p port	: Database server port (default: "5432")
-- U user	: Database user (deafult: "yadi")
+- u user	: Database user (deafult: "root")
-- w password	: Database user password (default: empty)
+- w password	: Database user password (default: root)
-- d dbname	: Database name to connect to (default: "yadi")
+- d dbname	: Database name to connect to (default: "adb")
-- db		: print debugging information
 - f file	: read program from file
 - help		: Disply this list of options

 Where the provided arguments correspond to the needed information to connect into PostgreSQL database.
 There are also default values to the arguments.
 The following line contains an example invocation of the executable:

-./yadi -h 127.0.0.1 -p 5432 -U myuser -w secret -d mydb If the connection was correctly done, then the following line should show;
+$python guy.py -h 127.0.0.1 -p 5432 -U user -w password -d mydb Connection can be also done from the graphical user interface.
-yadi

 # Requirements – configuration instructions

-The programming language is Python.
+The programming language is Python 3.
 It is available for any Win32/Linux/MacOSX box.

-PLY (Python Lex-Yacc) Datalog Parser

-Other ???

-These can be installed by PIP from PyPI
+A local or remote PostgreSQL database is needed.

 # Contributing and Contact

 Please feel free to send us feedback about forks, patches and any other kind.
 You can contact us via GitHub and also via email.

 Ivan Vukic: vukicivan@yahoo.com
 Ephrem Berhe Gebremariam: eepphhrreemm@gmail.com Marcello Benedetti: 4marcello@gmail.com
 Falitokiniaina Rabearison: r.falitokiniaina@gmail.com
 Kiril Sardjoski: kiril.sardjoski@gmail.com
 Reddy Aldino: redino26@gmail.com

 # Credits and Aknowledgments

-ddd
+(TODO)

 # License